REFUFIN project

 The project is funded by STEA (Funding Centre for Social Welfare and Health Organisations)

-Online help: We offer online assistance from our volunteers, who are available to answer any questions and provide support remotely.
+We offer online assistance from our volunteers, who are available to answer any questions and provide support remotely.
+The chat can be found in the bottom right corner of this page.

-Materials and information: We provide access to resources and information that can help refugees better understand their rights and the services available to them.
-This includes translated materials, online resources.
+We provide access to resources and information that can help refugees better understand their rights and their services.
+This includes translated materials and online resources.

 Contact information